JamesNZL/algovision/docs/Features.md

 ---

-- USB connector
-- LED matrix/display
+# Power

-- User pushbuttons
+- Batteries
+- Voltage regulator(s) for supply rails
+- Boost converter for LEDs?
 - Battery voltage sensing
 - Power LED

-- Debug LEDs
-- Boost converter for LEDs?
+# User Input

-- Microcontroller
+- User pushbuttons
+	- How is the user expected to select each mode/algorithm?

 # Display

+- LED matrix/display
 	- Ideally want RGB support—want to have RGB rainbows etc
 		- This only really works with an LED matrix though, an RGB rainbow on an LCD/OLED display is boring

+# Microcontroller/Programming

+- Microcontroller
+- USB connector
+- Debug LEDs